yonatantussa/lab-web-app/README.md

 **Live Video Feeds**: The application supports live streaming of video from RTSP cameras, providing users with a visual feed of SATCOM antennas.

-**Network Monitoring**: Integrated with LibreNMS, the application enables monitors the network of the lab environment.
-It tracks device status, internet connectivity, and SNMP results.
+**Network Monitoring**: Integrated with LibreNMS, the application monitors the network of the lab environment.
+It tracks device status, internet connectivity, and SNMP poll results.
 New devices on the network are automatically discovered and added.

 **IP Subnet Calculator**: Users can calculate subnet information based on IP address and subnet mask represented in CIDR notation.